Pablo123GitHub/CV/README.md

 ## Skills

-#### Troubleshooting
+#### Web Development

-- Ability to describe methodically the steps leading to the problem.
+- I have contributed to several projects, which are available in my GitHub repository.
-- Welcoming any "*uncommon*" problem as it is always a good opportunity to learn and grow professionally.
+- I have graduated from the Makers Academy course who puts a strong emphasis on TDD and agile methodologies.
+More on this under  [Education](https://github.com/Pablo123GitHub/CV#education).

 #### Communication